bitcoin-sv/ts-sdk/docs/overlay-tools.md

 #### Property requireAcknowledgmentFromAnyHostForTopics

-Determines which topics (all, any, or a specific list) mustt be present within STEAK received from at least one host for the broadcast to be considered a success.
+Determines which topics (all, any, or a specific list) must be present within STEAK received from at least one host for the broadcast to be considered a success.

 ```ts
 requireAcknowledgmentFromAnyHostForTopics?: "all" | "any" | string[]